Bowel Cancer: Symptoms and Treatment

-April is Bowel Cancer Awareness Month, organised by Bowel Cancer UK.
-Do you know the symptoms to look out for and how to help reduce your risk?
+Do you know the symptoms of bowel cancer and how to help reduce your risk?

 Bowel cancer is the fourth most common cancer in the UK, after breast, prostate and lung cancers.
 It can be treatable and curable if diagnosed early.
 Nine in ten people with stage 1 bowel cancer survive five or more years after diagnosis, but this number drops when the disease is further developed.